 The well-being of children is a factor that weighs heavy on the minds of any parent.
 It also undoubtedly is a concern when parents are considering a breakup.
 In some cases, these concerns will lead parents to try and make things work, but in other cases they may be the reason why a parent wants a divorce, especially where there is abuse in a household.
 Whatever the reasons leading up to a divorce, before all is said and done the court will make determinations about child custody and visitation rights.
-Learn more about the process by reviewing the questions and resources below.
+Learn more about the process by reviewing the child custody and visitation FAQ and resources below.

 Q: What is the main difference between "legal" and "physical" custody of a child?

 A: A parent who has "physical custody" of a child has the right to provide day-to-day care for the child.
 The key aspect of physical custody in most child custody situations is that the child will live with the parent who has physical custody.
 "Legal custody" gives a parent the right to make long-term decisions about the raising of a child, and key aspects of the child's welfare -- including the child's education, medical care, dental care, and religious instruction.

 Q: I'm a single mother.
 The father of my daughter and I were never married and we do not live together.
 I want to make sure that my child stays with me, even if her father decides that he wants her to live with him.
 Does her father have legal rights to custody?

 A: When a child's parents are unmarried, the statutes of most states require that the mother be awarded sole physical custody unless the father takes action to be awarded custody.
 An unwed father often cannot win custody over a mother who is a good parent, but he will usually take priority over other relatives, foster parents, or prospective adoptive parents.
 However, the father will likely be entitled to visitation rights with the child.

 Q: My wife and I recently filed for divorce.
 It was a mutual decision, and we would like to figure out a custody and visitation arrangement without having the court ultimately decide.
 Is that possible?